Hearing Implant Program

 We understand it’s a big decision to undergo hearing implant surgery.
 Hear and Say professionals are here to provide support and a holistic care approach at each step of the journey towards improved hearing for you or your family member.

-A unique, and very important feature of Hear and Say’s Hearing Implant Program is our Listening and Spoken Language component – also known as Auditory Learning.
-Auditory Learning focuses on auditory and listening skills using a recipient’s cochlear implants with the aim of gaining the most out of their device.
+A unique feature of Hear and Say’s Hearing Implant Program is our Listening and Spoken Language component – also known as Auditory Learning.
+Auditory Learning sessions focus on your hearing and listening skills using your cochlear implant, with the aim of gaining the most out of your hearing device and achieving your hearing and communication potential.

-For some people affected by hearing loss, hearing aids are not the solution and can sound like listening to an out of tune radio.
+For some people affected by hearing loss, hearing aids are no longer the solution and can sound like listening to an out of tune radio.
 For this group of people, hearing aids can make sounds louder, but they cannot make the words clearer.
-This is where cochlear implants may be an option!
+This is where cochlear implants may be an option.
 Cochlear implants convert acoustic sound energy into low-level electrical currents that stimulate the auditory or hearing nerve, directly bypassing the damaged inner ear or cochlea.

-For children who receive cochlear implants, this will give them auditory access to the full spectrum of speech sounds that wasn’t possible with hearing aids.
-Improved hearing, alongside the support of parents and a Listening and Spoken Language Specialist, children with hearing loss can achieve their full potential.
+For children who receive cochlear implants, this will give them auditory access to the full spectrum of speech sounds that isn’t possible with hearing aids.
+Improved hearing, alongside the support of parents and a Listening and Spoken Language Specialist, children with hearing loss can achieve their full potential and go on to mainstream school, just like their typically hearing peers.

 Bone Conduction Hearing Aids